OshilimEO/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that copies all the HTML files from the current working directory to the parent of the working directory Script that copies all the HTML files from the current working directory to the parent of the working directory Script that moves all files beginning with an uppercase letter to a directory
+Script that copies all the HTML files from the current working directory to the parent of the working directory Script that copies all the HTML files from the current working directory to the parent of the working directory Script that moves all files beginning with an uppercase letter to a directory Script that deletes all files in the current working directory that end with the character ~